wrsturgeon/spotatui/README.md

 1. You will be redirected to an official Spotify webpage to ask you for permissions.
 1. After accepting the permissions, you'll be redirected to localhost.
 If all goes well, the redirect URL will be parsed automatically and now you're done.
 If the local webserver fails for some reason you'll be redirected to a blank webpage that might say something like "Connection Refused" since no server is running.
 Regardless, copy the URL and paste into the prompt in the terminal.

-And now you are ready to use `Spotatui` 🎉
+And now you are ready to use `spotatui` 🎉

 You can edit the config at anytime at `${HOME}/.config/spotatui/client.yml`.